The Ugliest Vehicles In the World

 The Trabant was as ugly as they come.
-This poorly designed car was produced in East Germany as an answer to the success of West Germany’s Volkswagen Beetle, however, it failed miserably.
+This poorly designed car was produced in East Germany as an answer to the success of West Germany’s Volkswagen Beetle.
+Success it seems cannot be gained by throwing a bit of duct tape on some sheet metal and calling it a car.
 A car that is synonymous with the failed Eastern Bloc, Doug DeMuro, an automotive journalist, described it as slow, loud and terribly built.
 It lasted between 1957 and 1990.
 Yes, the car fell along with the Berlin Wall.

 Yes, the Gremlin.
 This one has a name that sounds like a horror movie from the 80s.
 It was known for its unique appearance and small size.
 It was a subcompact car that looked like a badly-designed sprinting shoe.
 If the manufacturers were trying to make it look like a Ford , then they failed spectacularly.
 We can only describe it as a badly proportioned car that belonged in the 70s.

 The Aztek is uglier than Adolf Hitler’s soul, and I mean that in the nicest way possible.
 This is one of the cars that appear when you ask Google about the cars with the worst appearances.
+Yes, we all know Walter White drove one in Breaking Bad; here’s some news for you – Walter White was a bad person, with bad taste in cars.
 Many car bloggers put it on top of their “ugliest cars” lists.
 It is a rebel that violates all the rules of aesthetics.
 It is hunchbacked and slab-sided.
 It doesn’t help that the body of this vehicle is carried by roller-skate-sized wheels.
 Some car enthusiasts believe that the coupe SUVs were inspired by the Pontiac Aztek.
 The chief designer said that the car’s bold design was only meant for “certain people.”
 We think that “those people” can only be him and his wife.
 I mean, who would want a car that looks like the offspring of a Dustbuster vacuum and a Transformers toy.

 9Volkswagen Type 181